debug-ito/wild-bind/README.md

   on (alt xK_F1) `as` "Alt + F1" `run` putStrLn "Pushed Alt + F1"
 ```

-`withFrontEnd` function creates the X11 FrontEnd object, and `wildBind` function combines the FrontEnd and `myBinding`.
+Instead of `wildNumPad` function used so far, we use `withFrontEnd` and `wildBind` functions to implement `main`. `withFrontEnd` function creates the X11 FrontEnd object, and `wildBind` function combines the FrontEnd and `myBinding`.

 This time the input key type of `myBinding` is `XKeyEvent`, which has the following three fields:

 - X11 KeySym for the key.
 They are exported from [WildBind.X11.KeySym](https://hackage.haskell.org/package/wild-bind-x11/docs/WildBind-X11-KeySym.html).
 - Whether the event is `press` or `release`.
 By default, it's `press`.
-- Optional modifier keys such as `ctrl` or `alt`.
+- Optional modifier keys such as `ctrl` and `alt`.

+The above example makes binding to `Ctrl + C` and `Alt + F1`.
+This means you can use WildBind for a generic key binding tool such as [XBindKeys](http://www.nongnu.org/xbindkeys/xbindkeys.html).
+WildBind, however, supports dynamic binding and Haskell programming.

 ## Key Event Emulation

-WildBind can emulate key events, that is, generate synthetic keyboard input events.
+WildBind can emulate key events, that is, generate fake (synthetic) keyboard input events.

 See [WildBind.X11.Emulate](https://hackage.haskell.org/package/wild-bind-x11/docs/WildBind-X11-Emulate.html) module and [its example](https://hackage.haskell.org/package/wild-bind-x11/docs/WildBind-X11-Emulate-Example.html) for detail.